bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Here-s-the-expanded-list-.md

 <em>Disclaimer: I know people really dislike and, sometimes, get angry about ads on sites and apps.
 As they are widely used…</em>github.com</a><a href="https://github.com/cenoura/awesome-ads" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://github.com/philsturgeon/awesome-earth" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://github.com/philsturgeon/awesome-earth"><strong>GitHub — philsturgeon/awesome-earth: “What can I do about the climate crisis?”
+<a href="https://github.com/philsturgeon/awesome-earth" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://github.com/philsturgeon/awesome-earth"><strong>GitHub — philsturgeon/awesome-earth: "What can I do about the climate crisis?"
 Here are 326 things…</strong>
 <br/>

 <em>The world is simultaneously underwater and on fire, and people want to know what they can do about it.
 Let's share…</em>github.com</a><a href="https://github.com/philsturgeon/awesome-earth" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>